I Am... (Beyoncé tour)

 I Am...
-World Tour (sometimes referred to as the I Am...
-Tour) was the fourth concert tour by American singer-songwriter Beyoncé launched in support of her third studio album, I Am...
-Sasha Fierce (2008).
-The tour was announced in October 2008 embarked in March 2009 with five rehearsal shows in North America.
-The tour consisted of 110 shows in total, visiting the Americas, Europe, Asia, Africa, and Australia.
-Preparations for the shows began eight months prior to the beginning of the tour with twelve-hour rehearsals for two months.
-Knowles described the shows as her best and most theatrical from all of her tours.
+Tour (also referred to as the I Am...
+World Tour) was the fourth concert tour by American singer-songwriter Beyoncé, in support of her third studio album, I Am...
+Sasha Fierce (2008), consisting of 110 concerts across six continents.
+Two months of preparations for the tour began eight months prior to its commencement, with daily twelve-hour rehearsals.
+The tour was announced in October 2008, and began in March 2009 with five preliminary ’rehearsal’ shows in North America.
+Beyoncé has described the I Am...
+World Tour as her best and most theatrical of all of her tours.

-The set list for the concerts included songs from Knowles' three studio albums as well as several covers of other artists and a Destiny's Child medley.
-The central theme of the tour was to showcase the difference between Knowles' dual personality; her emotional side and her onstage persona, Sasha Fierce which was also demonstrated in the dual album I Am...
+The set list for the tour included songs from Beyoncé's previous three studio albums, several covers of songs by other artists, as well as a Destiny's Child medley.
+The central theme of the tour was to showcase the differences between Beyoncé's dual ‘personas’—her real, ‘Beyoncé's self compared to her confident, sexier stage-persona, ‘Sasha Fierce’—a theme which was also explored on her then-album, the dual record I Am...
 Sasha Fierce.
-The show featured two stages – the main one and a smaller B-stage where Knowles was transferred during the middle of the show.
-She was backed by an all-female band, female background dancers and a big LED screen.
-Thierry Mugler collaborated with Knowles on the costumes and had a creative advisor role further working on the choreography, lighting and production.
-Chris March made the costumes usable for stage and helped in their making.
-For the ballads, Knowles wore longer dresses while for the performances of the up-tempo songs, more make-up and more revealing outfits were worn.
-The fashion and Knowles' look and figure received praise from critics.
+The show featured two stages – the primary performance stage and a smaller B-stage, which Beyoncé was transferred to during the middle of the show.
+She was backed by a ten-member, all-female band, The Sugar Mamas (also known as Suga Mama), female background dancers, and a large LED video screen.
+Thierry Mugler collaborated with Beyoncé on the costumes and was given a creative-advisor role, further collaborating on choreography, lighting and production.
+Chris March made the costumes usable and wearable for the stage and helped in their construction.
+For the ballad performances, Beyoncé wore longer, glamorous dresses; for the performances of up-tempo songs, more make-up was applied and more revealing outfits were worn.
+The fashion, as well as Beyoncé's looks and overall physique, received notable praise from critics and fans.
 The show was directed and choreographed by Frank Gatson Jr.